christinereyes/liferay-docs/discover/commerce/articles/05-shipping-methods/05-measurement-units.markdown

 Follow these steps:

 1. Go to *Site Menu* &rarr; *Commerce* &rarr; *Settings* and click on the *Measurement Units* tab.
-The select the appropriate sub-tab for either *Dimensions* or *Weight*.
+Then select the appropriate sub-tab for either *Dimensions* or *Weight*.

 2. Click the ![Add](../../images/icon-add.png) button and fill in the following